piqueserver/piqueserver/README.rst

 `Online Documentation <https://piqueserver.readthedocs.io/en/latest/>`__ for more information (readthedocs.io has replaced our wiki).

-Where can i find other scripts?
+Where can i find more scripts?
 ~~~~~~~~~~~~~~~~~~~

 You can checkout the `Piqueserver Extras Repository <https://github.com/piqueserver/piqueserver-extras>`__, that contains scripts made by the community and ports from PySnip/PySpades script.